Fuzzy dark matter dynamical friction: stalling of globular clusters induced by dynamical heatings: Demographics of GC systems

 \section{Demographics of GC systems}

 This stalling mechanism, arising both from quantum heating counteracting DF and from the presence of a DM core, has direct implications for the galactic cannibalism of GCs: by preventing their orbital decay and subsequent tidal destruction near the center, it ensures the long-term survival of a significant fraction of GCs.
 In other words, the properties of FDM may shield GCs from the canonical cannibalism scenario expected in CDM halos, thereby reshaping the predicted demographics of GC systems.
-To explore the impact of FDM on GC system demographics, we artificially construct an in-situ and an ex-situ GC population within our galaxies.
+To explore the impact of FDM on GC system demographics, we artificially construct an in-situ and an ex-situ GC population within our galaxies, which should be regarded as a limiting case.
 At the initial time, in-situ GCs are defined as having apocenters $r_{\rm apo}^{\rm init} < r_s$, while ex-situ GCs have $3r_s < r_{\rm apo}^{\rm init} < 10r_s$.
 The in-situ population forms preferentially in the central regions of galaxies, where the gas density—and thus the likelihood of massive cluster formation—is highest, whereas the ex-situ population consists of GC accreted through mergers, naturally residing at larger distances from the center.
 These GCs are selected from our initial sample of 4500 clusters.
-For computational efficiency, we restrict our analysis to the FDM-only model, which accounts exclusively for FDM DF and not for the solitonic core structure, which is replaced by an NFW profile.
-Predictions obtained with the FDM only model therefore constitute a lower bound, since the inclusion of the FDM core would only enlarge the range of $m_{22}$ values over which FDM signatures differ significantly from CDM, as shown previously in Figure~\ref{fig7}.
 For our orbital analysis, we define a GC to have sunk to the center once its apocenter falls below 10\% of the scale radius of its host halo.
 This criterion naturally depends on the total halo mass: for example, in the MW , where the DM scale radius is about 16 kpc \citep{Bovy15}, no GC is found within 700 pc.
 Moreover, in the Fornax dwarf galaxy, no GC is found within 0.14 kpc, which corresponds to 10\% of the scale radius of a $8 \times 10^8$ M$_\odot$ DM halo.
 This criterion thus allows us to determine whether a GC is destroyed, given that our model does not include GC mass loss.